MartijnBruzzese/ModelHaven-Studio/STATUS.md

-# Project Status – Toward Humane AI / ModelHaven
+no# Project Status – Toward Humane AI / ModelHaven

 This document tracks **where the project stands right now**: what is drafted, what is stable, and what is still exploratory or awaiting peer review.